 7 Good Foods That Are Bad If You Eat Too Much

-When you eat healthy food, moderation is key.
-It sounds counterintuitive, right?
-But, even if you are making healthy choices about your nutrition, it’s possible to overdo it and eat too much of a good thing.
+Ever heard of too much of a good thing?
+Even if you are making healthy choices about your nutrition, it’s possible to overdo it and eat too much of a good thing.
 The results can be harmful to your health if you take in too large of a quantify even if it is considered a ‘healthy’ food.
 But, how do you know enough is enough and not too much?

 Be mindful when eating the foods below:

 1. Foods high in omega-3.
 Yes, you need your daily intake of omega-3 and fish oils.
 After all, omega-3 fatty acids fight inflammation in your body, help with brain development and reduce your risk of having heart disease.
 However, too much omega-3 can be harmful.
 Typical recommended dosages of omega-3 are 1-6 grams per day.
 But, if you take between 13-14 grams per day, it can cause your blood to thin, even if you are healthy.
 If you are prone to bleeding or taking medications for blood-thinning, this increases your risk.
 Another side effect is excessive amounts of vitamin A which can cause vitamin A toxicity.
 For children or if a woman is pregnant, this is an even greater concern.